 “Mike Dukakis from Brookline,” the Governor effusively greeted me.

 “Shaun Kelly from Wellesley,” I replied.
 “I have already voted for you today, Sir!”

-The governor and his wife smiled, thanked us, and then got into their limo and sped away with Secret Service agents riding the ramp of the car and sirens echoing from the three police cars accompanying it.
-Sam Donaldson, a prominent ABC reporter at the time, sallied up to us and grumbled, “Who the hell are you?”
+Mike and Kitty Dukakis then got into the limo and sped away with Secret Service agents riding the ramp of the car and sirens echoing from the three police cars accompanying it.
+As Peter Green said later, “The Duke picked us out of a few hundred people, chatted with us, and then just took off!”